pingidentity/pingidentity-devops-getting-started/docs/deployStandalone.md

 ## Deploy a single container

-1. From the list of [getting-started server-profiles](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started), you can use the `ping-devops` tool as outlined in [Getting started](getStarted.md) or using `docker run` using following example:
+1. Use the `docker run` command to deploy a container.
+For example:

     ```bash
     docker run -d --publish 9876:9999 \
       --name pingfederate \